armory/docs/content/en/borealis/ui/borealis-configuration-ui.md

 The Agents page shows you the list of client credentials with the scope `connect:agentHub` and the deployment targets associated with those credentials.

+> Note that you may see a "No Data message" when first loading the Agent page.

+{{< figure src="/images/borealis/borealis-ui-rna-status.jpg" alt="The Connected Remote Network Agents page shows connected agents and the following information: Agent Identifier, Agent Version, Connection Time when the connection was established, Last Heartbeat time, Client ID, and IP Address." >}}